What is an entry stroke?

 4. The entry stroke can cause children to lose confidence in writing.

-The entry stroke is often difficult to master and many children lose confidence in attempting to produce letters.
+The entry stroke is often difficult to master and many children loose confidence in attempting to produce letters.
 The struggle and extra effort to produce this consistent style is time- consuming and unnecessary and can result in children disliking handwriting.

 Having to add an entry stroke at the beginning of each word is laborious and hard compared to the Magic Link font, which has no unnecessary flick and curls and makes handwriting easy to learn.